 match the name of the server it is trying to reach with a

-group name under the groups section.
-If
+group name under the [groups]

 a match is made, Subversion then looks for a section in the

-servers file whose name is the matched
+file whose name is the matched

 group's name.
 From that section, it reads the actual network